brianholland99/eventmail/README.md

 #### Key - format

-The 'format' is currently required since the program needs this to parse the event_file that is still required.
-This is a regex that is used to parse each line to find the one matching "date" of the event.
-The format needs to include "date" as a capture that will be checked against the date of the next Friday.
+The 'format' is ignored unless the 'event_file' is set and in that case it is required.
+This 'format' describes the format of the lines in a regex pattern with fields to capture that will be used for substitutions in the subject or body.
+The format needs to include "date" as a capture that will be checked against the date indicated by the 'date_spec' field.

 ```TOML
 # Example format capturing "date" and "location"